Manchester: Terror Threat Level Raised to Critical – soldiers to join police on streets in key areas of the country

 Prime Minister Theresa May made an announcement about changing security levels in the UK.
-It follows meetings with the Intelligent services following the attack on Monday 22 May.
+It follows meetings with the Intelligent services after the attack on Monday 22 May.

-She said they had been raised to its highest level of “critical”.
+She said security had been raised to highest level of critical.
 This means more attacks may be imminent, the prime minister has said.

 Military personnel will now be deployed to protect key sites as a result of the new threat level.

 It comes after Monday night’s attack at Manchester Arena, which killed 22 and injured 59.